Seetsi1997/ganeth-seetsi-portfolio/README.md

 My name is Ganeth Seetsi, and i can showcase my technical abilities and services through software development, web development, technical programming and database.

+# Responsive Personal Portfolio
+- Responsive personal portfolio website using HTML CSS and JavaScript.
+- Smooth scrolling in each section.
+- Including dart or light mode.
+- Sending email in the contact section.
+- All mobile devices are compatible, and the user interface is stylish and pleasant.

 # created Todo App using Flutter Dart Language

 Todo App is a new Flutter project that requires new users to register an account.
 After creating an account, users can login.